This repository contains the source and default configuration files for the

 repochecker service.
 It can read yum/dnf

-repositories (primarilty targeted at fedora), analyze broken dependencies, remove false positives, take overrides from a
+repositories (primarily targeted at fedora), analyze broken dependencies, remove false positives, take overrides from a

 configuration file into account, and serve the resulting statistics as JSON files and via a simple HTTP API.

-It is intended to be the replacement for fedora-health-check, which is written in python, is a bit slow, and is written as a one-shot program instead of a service, where results are committed to git instead of served via an API.
+It is the successor of fedora-health-check, which was written in Python, was slow, and was written as a one-shot program instead of a service, with results committed to a git repository instead of served via an API.

 The service relies on dnf/yum repositories that are available on the system (though they need not be enabled by